-Shettar’s work has been exhibited and collected by the Metropolitan Museum of Art, Museum of Modern Art, and Guggenheim Museum, New York; San Francisco Museum of Modern Art; Kiran Nadar Museum of Art, New Delhi; and Walker Art Center, Minneapolis, among others.
-The artist lives and works in Karnataka, India.
+Shettar lives and works in the Shimoga district of Karnataka in South India.
+Her artwork has been exhibited and collected by the Metropolitan Museum of Art, Museum of Modern Art, and Guggenheim Museum, New York; San Francisco Museum of Modern Art; Walker Art Center, Minneapolis; the National Gallery of Victoria, Melbourne; and Kiran Nadar Museum of Art, New Delhi; among others.

 Intersections is a series of contemporary art projects that explores—as the title suggests—the intriguing intersections between old and new traditions, modern and contemporary art practices, and museum spaces and artistic interventions.
 Whether engaging with the permanent collection or diverse spaces in the museum, the projects suggest new relationships with their own surprises.